 In 2022 21 small water bodies were restored in the Luiste Special Conservation Area in Lääne County, and in the Mõdriku-Roela Landscape Protection Area in Lääne-Viru County.

-In 2023 25 small water bodies were inventoried and restored in South-Estonia.
+In 2023 25 small water bodies and in 2024 12 small water bodies were inventoried and restored in South Estonia.

 Further reading: